daveajones/Frontier/README.md

 # Frontier
 Modern version of Frontier.

 Nothing to see here yet.
 Work in progress.
-Very early days
+Very early days.